About the Journal

 Jurnal Pendidikan Teknologi dan Kejuruan (JPTK) is a journal managed by the Faculty of Engineering and Vocational, Universitas Pendidikan Ganesha (Undiksha).
-The scope of this journal covers the fields of Education, Electrical Engineering, Informatics, Computer Science, Information System, Vocational (Culinary, Fashion, Beauty and Tourism), Mechanical Engineering as well as learning.
+The scope of this journal covers the fields of Education Electrical Engineering, Informatics, Computer Science, Information System, Vocational (Culinary, Fashion, Beauty and Tourism), and Mechanical Engineering.
 The incoming Article is are double blind peer-reviewed by at least two referees, and plagiarism checking will be carried out.
 JPTK is managed by issued twice a year i.e. in January and July.

 Peer Review Process